-The Organization recognizes its transaction costs in net income in the period incurred.
+The Organization recognizes its transaction costs in the statement of revenues and expenses in the period incurred.
 However, financial instruments that will not be subsequently measured at fair value are adjusted by the transaction costs that are directly attributable to their origination, issuance or assumption.

-3. Restricted cash
+2. Restricted cash